LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US020/01.requirements-engineering/Readme.md

 **Output Data:**

-* List of registered green spaces
+* List of registered green spaces with GSM responsible for the managing of green space
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)